apiraccini/italy_2021_fuel_analysis/README.md

 ## English description

-Analysis of gas station prices for 2021 in Italy, as a project for a competition hosted by University of Padua and Deloitte.
+Analysis of gas station prices for 2021 in Italy, as a project for a competition hosted by University of Padova and Deloitte.

 This repository contains R code for the project, plus a description of the goals and the final analysis report.
 Data can be obtained from the Italian Government [here](https://www.mise.gov.it/index.php/it/open-data/elenco-dataset/carburanti-archivio-prezzi).